janeczku/haproxy-acme-validation-plugin/README.md

 to invoke the Lua plugin.

-In the `frontend` section serving the domain(s) for which you want to create/renew certificates insert
+In the `frontend` section serving the domain(s) for which you want to create/renew certificates insert:

 	acl url_acme_http01 path_beg /.well-known/acme-challenge/
     http-request use-service lua.acme-http01 if METH_GET url_acme_http01

-to pass ACME http-01 validation requests to the Lua plugin.
+This will pass ACME http-01 validation requests to the Lua plugin handler.

 *Note:* ACME protocol stipulates validation on port 80.
 If your HTTP frontend listens on a non-standard port, make sure to add a port 80 bind directive.